RealityBending/Onboarding/README.md

 #### 🐦 **Twitter**

 We believe that the best way to start this journey is to get out there, listen to the ongoing discourses and get publicly engaged.
 And [**Twitter**](https://twitter.com/home) is a good platform to do it 😉 Many researchers use it to share and summarize their new studies and projects, recruit participants or advertise positions.
 So you can easily keep up with the latest scientific news here.
-If you don't believe us, check-out this [**book about Twitter for researchers**](https://t4scientists.com/).
+If you don't believe us, check out this [**book about Twitter for researchers**](https://t4scientists.com/).

-After creating an account, you can start by your **colleagues**:
+After creating an account, you can start with your **colleagues**:

 - [@RealityBending_](https://twitter.com/RealityBending_)
 - [@Dom_Makowski](https://twitter.com/Dom_Makowski)